Below are resources relating to how well the school is performing:

 Academic qualifications, include A levels but also other ‘level 3’ academic qualifications

-Retention – % of students retained for a second year in their main student programme: not currently available
+Retention – % of students retained for a second year in their main student programme: There is no data available for this school or college for this measure.

 Applied general qualifications (these provide broad study of a vocational area)

-Retention – % of students retained for a second year in their main student programme: not currently available
+Retention – % of students retained for a second year in their main student programme: There is no data available for this school or college for this measure.

 Tech levels (level 3 qualifications for students wishing to develop the specialist skills and knowledge for a technical occupation or industry.)